 |2016||48.2%||46.1%||5.7%||Major candidates were polarizing figures|

 Did you notice that whenever “Other” popular vote share went above 2% the election result got all messed up?
 Unaffiliated voters swing elections.
 1992 and 2000 elections were a lot more controversial and 1992 election was especially a crazy one.
 Ross Perot got 18.9% of the popular vote and helped Bill Clinton win the election.
-Ross Perot appealed to a lot of Republican voters in both the 1992 and 1996 elections.
+Ross Perot appealed to a lot of Republican voters in both 1992 and 1996 elections.
 Bill Clinton was so unpopular among democrats in 1992 that he did not even get all of his base democrat constituency.
 He only got 43% of overall popular vote and still won the Election.

 2000 Presidential elections were a lot closer to 2016 elections in character.
-A lot of people were sick of Bill Clinton’s escapades in the White House and that created a lot of uncertainty among the unaffiliated voters.
+A lot of people were sick of Bill Clinton’s escapades in the White House in 2000 and that created a lot of uncertainty among the unaffiliated voters.
 Al Gore (I practically invented internet fame) paid for it.